 HEALTHY LUNCHES FOR THE CHILD CARE CHILDREN – When packing your child’s lunch it is very important to remember the Food Pyramid.
 Please keep in mind that we do not have enough refrigeration space for your child’s lunch.
 Some suggested ideas that work well are: insulated lunch boxes, thermos’ and ice packs to keep things cold.

-Of the 5 food groups you are required to cover 3 out of the five when packing your child’s lunch – we provide milk for you.
-If you do not cover 3 out of 5, a notice will go home to you letting you know what we supplemented your child’s lunch with.
+Of the five food groups you are required to cover three of the five when packing your child’s lunch – we provide milk.
+If you do not cover three out of five, a notice will be sent letting you know what we supplemented your child’s lunch with.
 There will be a fee per item if supplementing becomes a daily or weekly occurrence.

 Snacks are to be provided by parents of pre-schoolers.
 Please remember to prepare a healthy morning or afternoon snack for all children in your child’s class, taking into consideration any allergies to food items.
 We provide white milk only with snacks each day.

 BIBLES FOR BABIES – Chapel offerings will be collected to purchase “Beginner Bibles” for new babies born to families in our school.
 Siblings can share Jesus with their new brother or sister.
 Teachers will keep track of the new arrivals in their classrooms.
 God loves a cheerful giver – 2 Corinthians 9:7.
 Please share your change for Chapel and explain the gift of sharing with your child.

 Your monetary chapel offering each month helps provide life-changing benefits such as educational opportunities, help with homework, encouragement, a loving and safe place to play, better health and supplemental food if necessary.

 “Speak up for those who cannot speak for themselves…defend the rights of the poor and needy.”
 Proverbs 31:8-9